yobta/stores/src/stores/machineYobta/index.md

 The `machine` object returned by `machineYobta` has the following methods:

-- `last` — Returns the current state of the machine.
+- `last`: Returns the current state of the machine.
-- `next` — Sets the next state of the machine.
+- `next`: Sets the next state of the machine.
 If the provided state is not a valid transition from the current state, the state is not changed.
-- `observe` — Registers an observer function to be called whenever the state of the machine changes.
+- `observe`: Registers an observer function to be called whenever the state of the machine changes.
 The observer function will be called with the new state as its argument.

 ## Example